How to find old 401(k)s

 The bottom line

 Finding an old 401(k) is crucial to avoid losing track of your retirement savings and to maximize your nest egg.
-Consolidating old accounts into your current 401(k) or an IRA can simplify management, reduce fees, and ensure your investments align with your current financial goals.
+Consolidating old accounts into your current 401(k) or an IRA can simplify management and ensure your investments align with your current financial goals.
 It also prevents unclaimed funds from becoming lost or dormant, giving you full control over your retirement planning and helping you optimize your financial future.